-When you hear the term “controlled environment,” you might think of a scientific experiment, a medical facility, or even Area 51.
+When you hear the term “control environment,” you might think of a scientific experiment, a medical facility, or even Area 51.
 But, in reality, companies across all industries have aspects of a controlled environment.
 From how they onboard and offboard employees to how they handle confidential information, an enterprise’s controlled environmental factors can either help their business run more smoothly or create unintentional roadblocks.

 If you’re experiencing protocol violations or employee violations, it’s plausible that your employees don’t understand or respect your controlled environment since it’s never been clearly defined.
 This is where you need to start, especially if you’ve never taken the time to internally define and implement your controlled environment on a corporate level.

 Businesses can set companywide expectations for operations, compliance, and conduct by clearly defining and documenting their controlled environment and then socializing these guiding principles to ensure organizational acceptance and alignment.
 Once this defining document is done, helping your team understand what an ideal controlled environment looks like for your business, you can start bringing it to life through practical improvement.

 Understanding your controlled environment and how to improve it helps you better predict risk and trust your employees to mitigate it further.
 Here are five tips to help you get started.